-Context: The long-term success and sustainability of an Open Data Program is greatly impacted by the policy and legal framework that exists.
-Open Data requires that a range of policy and legal issues be addressed - for example, with respect to the licensing of data reuse.
+Context: The long-term success and sustainability of an Open Data Program depends greatly on the enabling policy and legal framework.
+Open Data requires that a range of policy and legal issues be addressed - for example, with respect to the licensing and reuse of data, ensuring privacy and data protection, and anonymizing personal and personally identifiable data,.
 It is important to identify at an early stage the existing policies, laws and regulations with respect to a core set of issues, and to identify actual or perceived obstacles in order that policy or legal change can be initiated early if essential.
-It is highly desirable that a suitably qualified and experienced local government information lawyer or a competent local lawyer on its behalf advises the Assessment directly.
+It is recommended that qualified local counsel, familiar with these subject matter areas, assisted by qualified "international" legal counsel with relevant experience perform the legal assessment.

-If no comprehensive legal assessment is conducted prior to the start of an Assessment, it may be necessary that competent legal counsel conduct a follow-up study of relevant legal issues.
+If no comprehensive legal assessment is conducted prior to the start of an Assessment or during it, it may be necessary that competent locally qualified legal counsel conduct a follow-up study of relevant legal issues.
 In order to identify gaps with respect to best practice standards, it is possible that the government may need the assistance from "international" experts as well.
+Therefore, it is required that all Bank-executed ODRA reports include the following Disclaimer (which should not be varied without consultation with World Bank Legal Advisers):